St. Peter's Basilica: Tombs and relics

 There are over 100 tombs within St. Peter's Basilica (extant to various extents), many located beneath the Basilica.
 These include 91 popes, Saint Ignatius of Antioch, Holy Roman Emperor Otto II, and the composer Giovanni Pierluigi da Palestrina.
-Exiled Catholic British royalty James Francis Edward Stuart and his two sons, Charles Edward Stuart and Henry Benedict Stuart, Cardinal Bishop of Frascati, are buried here, having been granted asylum by Pope Clement XI.
-Also buried here are Maria Clementina Sobieska, wife of James Francis Edward Stuart, Queen Christina of Sweden, who abdicated her throne in order to convert to Catholicism, and Countess Matilda of Tuscany, supporter of the Papacy during the Investiture Controversy.
+Also buried here are Queen Christina of Sweden, who abdicated her throne in order to convert to Catholicism, and Countess Matilda of Tuscany, supporter of the Papacy during the Investiture Controversy, as well as British royal Jacobites of the exiled House of Stuart granted asylum by Pope Clement XI, namely James Francis Edward, his wife Maria Clementina Sobieska, and their sons, Charles Edward and Henry Benedict, Cardinal-Bishop of Frascati.
 The most recent interment was Pope Benedict XVI, on 5 January 2023.
 Beneath, near the crypt, is the recently discovered vaulted fourth-century "Tomb of the Julii".
 (See below for some descriptions of tombs).